kunstmusik/csound-live-code/doc/tutorial1.md

 schedule("Sub1", 3, 2, 440, 0.5)
 ```

-This should play two notes, each two seconds long, with the second note starting 1 second after the end of the first note.
+This should play two notes, each two seconds long, with the second note starting 3 seconds after the end of the first note.

 ### Duration